You can use Touch ID with an iPhone 5s or later, iPad Air 2, or iPad Mini 3.

-If you have an iPhone 6 or iPhone 6 Plus, you can use Touch ID to make Apple Pay purchases in stores and within apps.
-You can also use Touch ID on your iPad Air 2 or iPad Mini 3 to make Apple Pay purchases within apps.
-Learn how to start using Apple Pay.
+With an iPhone 6 or iPhone 6 Plus, you can use Touch ID to make Apple Pay purchases in stores and within apps.
+You can also use Touch ID for Apple Pay purchases within apps using an iPad Air 2 or iPad Mini 3.
+Start using Apple Pay.

-Go to Settings > Touch ID & Passcode to change your settings:
+Go to Settings > Touch ID & Passcode to manage these settings:

-- Enable or disable Touch ID for Passcode or iTunes & App Store.
+- Turn on or off Touch ID for Passcode, iTunes & App Store, or Apple Pay.

 - Swipe to delete a fingerprint.